 When you’re a sad, isolated pre-greebo first dabbling in heavy music, it’s easy to underestimate the power of those albums that act as the bridge between the music you listened to with your parents and the music that becomes a formative part of your new identity.
 As well as the usual suspects like Nevermind and the first Slipknot album, Fear of a Black Planet was a turning point that left an indelible mark on me.

 When you listen to this album the reasons for this become clear- I still think it’s overwhelmingly heavy.
 The production of the “Bomb Squad,” in the aptly named “Golden Age” before litigious record companies killed the sampling free-for-all of the mid to late ’80s, is just deafening- glitching, noise, dissonance, bass, cacophony.
 The Prince guitar sample in “Brothers Gonna Work It Out” is so heavy that on a number of occasions I used it as a gateway to heavy music for hip-hop loving classmates.
 Meanwhile, Chuck D’s lyrical delivery is so authoritative and politically-charged as to be genuinely scary.
-His lyrics were a key part of
+His lyrics were a key part of teenage-me’s angsty political awakening which has been a major part of my life ever since.

 Rush – Hemispheres (Red Sismey, bass)